Last updated on March 11, 2023

 Initial set up

 Imagine for a moment that your checkers are set up in the starting position with an initial pip count of 167.
 Your opponent’s checkers are missing and you simply have to roll the dice to move your checkers around the board without any barriers or the risk of being hit.
-Using the average roll of 8.1667 we can expect to take between 20 – 21 rolls to clear the board (167/8.1667 = 20.4656).
+Using the average roll of 8.1667 and ignoring wastage during bearing-off, we can expect to take between 20 – 21 rolls to clear the board (167/8.1667 = 20.4656).
 Some days you may roll a series of high doubles and you will clear the board in far fewer rolls.
-Other days you will roll the dreaded 1’s and 2’s and it will take you many more rolls to bear off.
+On other days you will roll the dreaded 1’s and 2’s and it will take you many more rolls to bear off.
+Note that this doesn’t account for situations where moves are forfeited because checkers are blocked and there are no legal moves.

 However, over thousands of attempts, the dice will even out and you will clear the board in close to 20-21 rolls on average.
 In this example, the rollout is just a pure race against yourself and time.
 In a real game, there are opposing checkers and devious opponents to add complexity to the game.
 Blocking strategies and hitting come into play which makes navigating the board a much greater challenge.